Whats included in this point to point wireless bridge kit (complete link):

 Maximum Range & Interference:

-With clear, un-obstructed line of sight between your two locations, a maximum range of 1 mile can be achieved using this link.
+With clear, un-obstructed line of sight between your two locations, a maximum range of 2 miles can be achieved using this link.
 Please note that this Point to Point Wireless Bridge operates between 5.3-5.8GHz.
 If you plan on installing more then one link at the same location, you want to avoid interference between each Point to Point link by using separate channels such as CH.
 60 (5.3GHz) and CH.
 149 (5.7GHz).
 Mount the outdoor access points as high as possible to further avoid any other 5GHz interference.

 Each access point has scalable output power.
 Power can be scaled back for closer installations to avoid noise issues and to meet local regulatory requirements.
 This Wireless Bridge is connecting at a frequency above 5GHz, which means if you have trees or other obstacles in the path of your Point-to-Point connection, you will still have a strong and solid connection at short range.
 Simply mount the enclosure outside in the direction of your remote location, connect the cat5 network cable to your LAN, and you’re ready for connectivity.